bayyangjie/Analysis-of-Hospital-Patients-Satisfaction-Levels/README.md

 <br>

-Return the list of string outputs that indicate the column headers named 'Unnamed:' with purely NULL values in the table 'in02'
+Return a list of string outputs that indicate the columns with NULL values in the table 'in02'.

 ```SQL
 SELECT CONCAT('ALTER TABLE in02 DROP COLUMN `', COLUMN_NAME, '`;')